btbytes/btbytes/README.md

 - Sep 2024.
 [Ulimate Rust Crash Course](https://www.udemy.com/course/ultimate-rust-crash-course/).
 The code repo with my [exercise solutions](https://github.com/btbytes/ultimate_rust_crash_course).
 - Sep 2024.
 I also learnt Next.js fundamentals while doing a take-home exercise for a job interview.

-## Recent Hacks

-- Aug 2024.
-I used Claude 3.5 Sonnet to write a MacOS Automator script to convert `.png/.jpg` etc to a smaller sized, web optimized `.webp` format.
-I'm really thrilled that I was able to go from having to use command line, (and context switching) to something I can do in the Finder.
-In this case, Claude was acting [as my tutor](https://www.btbytes.com/posts/use-of-llms-for-programming.html), and I learnt something new.
-You can [see my thread on X](https://x.com/btbytes/status/1821729486913626476) on how it all went down; and the resulting MacOS workflow [is here on github](https://github.com/btbytes/Convert-To-WebP-Workflow).

 ## Links related to programming